Cutting Planarians: Planar Emulators for String Graphs: Introduction

-Note that the statement of \Cref{thm:main} allows for the number of vertices in $H$ to be much larger than the number of vertices in $G$.
-Indeed, the number of vertices in $H$ will depend on the complexity of the representation of $G$, which is perhaps unsatisfying because some string graphs require exponential-size representations \cite{KM91}.
+Note that \Cref{thm:main} allows for the number of vertices in $H$ to be much larger than the number of vertices in $G$.
+Indeed, the number of vertices in $H$ scales linearly in the complexity of the representation of $G$, which is perhaps unsatisfying because some string graphs require exponential-size representations \cite{KM91}.
 However, this is simple to fix: we can reduce the number of vertices in $H$ by applying $O(1)$-distortion Steiner point removal \cite{CCLMST24} on the set of terminals $V(G) \subseteq V(H)$.
-This produces an edge-weighted planar graph $H'$ with $V(H') = V(G)$, which is an $O(1)$-distortion emulator of $G$.
+This produces an edge-weighted planar graph $H'$ with $V(H') = V(G)$, which is an $O(1)$-distortion planar emulator of $G$; see \Cref{cor:small-emulator} for details.
 Note that our algorithm to \emph{construct} such an $H'$ still requires time polynomial in the size of the representation of $G$.

+Our second main result might come as an even bigger surprise.
+Not only do $O(1)$-distortion planar emulator exists for arbitrary $n$-vertex string graphs, by changing the weight of the edges of the emulator, it is possible to preserve distances with a $(1+\e)$ multiplicative factor, with only an extra $\poly\log n$ additive distortion.
+Equivalently, this is a $(1+\e)$-distortion planar emulator that preserves distances between pairs of vertices that are at least polylogarithmically away.
+We say that arbitrary string graph admits an \EMPH{$(\alpha,+\beta)$-mixed-distortion} planar emulator for $\alpha = 1+\e$ and $\beta = \poly\log n$.
+We focus on string graphs, but a similar result actually holds more generally for every graph class that admits $O(1)$-distortion planar emulators; see \Cref{thm:multToAdd}.

+\begin{theorem} Let $G$ be a $n$-vertex string graph.
+For any small constant $\e > 0$, there is a weighted planar graph $H$ with $O(n)$ vertices and $V(G) \subseteq V(H)$, such that for every pair of vertices $(u,v)$ in $G$,

+Moreover, if one is given a representation of $G$, the graph $H$ can be computed in time polynomial in $|V(G)|$ and the number of crossings in the representation. \end{theorem}

+This result provides the first compelling evidence towards a conjecture of Agelos Georgakopoulos (as described by Nguyen, Scott, and Seymour~\cite{nguyen2025asymptotic}) in coarse graph theory: Every unweighted graph that can be embedded into a planar graph with $(\alpha, +\beta)$-distortion can also be embedded into a planar graph with pure additive distortion $+\beta'$, for some (possibly bigger) constant $\beta'$.
+(The paper \cite{nguyen2025asymptotic} actually gives a more general conjecture for arbitrary class of graphs instead of just planar graphs, and in terms of \emph{quasi-isometry}.
+A formal definition of quasi-isometry can be found in Section~\ref{SS:approx-reduction} when we prove the existence of $(1+\e, +\poly\log n)$-mixed-distortion emulator.)
+The conjecture may seem bold, but there are no known counter-examples.
+It is known to hold in other very restricted classes of graphs, such as trees~\cite{cdn+-caaeg-2012,kerr23} and bounded-pathwidth graphs~\cite{nguyen2025asymptotic}.
+While we remain neutral on the validity of the original conjecture, we leave as an open question whether a $(1+\e,+O(1))$ or a $(1,+\poly\log n)$-distortion planar emulator exists.